bmurauer/cynthia/README.md

 I have included two tabs for the PCB that are printed with the panel, to which I can screw the PCB using M3 screws.
 The tabs have small indentations for the nuts.
 Since I have a crappy 3D printer, those holes are not very tidy, and I use my soldering iron to convince the nuts to go where they should.
+And since I am an even crappier woodcraftsman than I am an electrician, the panels are set to 197 mm height in the library file to compensate for the bad measuring I did when making the case.

 ![pcb tabs](images/pcb_holder.png)